 Target outranking share is a portfolio bid strategy that helps your ads outrank ads from another domain.

-This article explains how the Target outranking share bid strategy works, what its settings are and a few things to bear in mind when using this strategy.
+This article explains how the Target outranking share bid strategy works, what its settings are, and a few things to keep in mind when using this strategy.

 Before you begin

 If you don’t yet know what type of portfolio bid strategy is right for you, read About automated bidding first.

 Google Ads automatically raises or lowers your bids to help your ads outrank ads from another domain.
 This bid strategy works with campaigns targeting the Search Network only.
 You can only target one domain to outrank for each bid strategy.

 When your ad outranks another ad, it’s displayed above the other domain's ad on Google Search results pages or shows when the other ad does not.
 It’s important to understand that this strategy doesn’t necessarily improve your overall ad rank; it only works to help you improve your rank in comparison to another domain’s ads.

 The Target outranking share bid strategy will typically attempt to achieve your desired outranking share, but final placement is ultimately determined by the outcome of the ad auction, which is influenced by advertiser competition and Quality Score.
 Also note that Target outranking share only modifies your bids.
 It won’t enter you into auctions that you wouldn’t normally be participating in.

 You can use the auction insights report to view the domains whose ads most frequently participate in the ad auction with your ads.

 Select the domain whose ads you'd like to outrank in search results.
 If your campaign has enough data, we'll display a list of domains that have recently bid in the same auctions as your ads.
 You can also manually enter a domain if you don't see one listed.

 Target to outrank